Bumblebee202111/doubean-public/README.md

     * From NavHostFragment to ComposableNavHostFragment
 * Lazylist problems
   * Restoring scroll position is problematic
-  * Comment items are sometimes visually polluted by others
   * Topic content WebView problems
     * Flinging up to topic content is not smooth https://issuetracker.google.com/issues/172029355
     * Sometimes topic content fails to be loaded on some low-end or large-screened devices (not sure which sets constraint)
     * LazyLayoutPinnableItem?
     * ...
 * Shared element & navigation-fragment-compose
 * TopAppBar and Edge-to-Edge
   * Reduce MD3 TopAppBar height to 56 dp when https://developer.android.google.cn/jetpack/androidx/releases/compose-material3#1.3.0-alpha06 enters RC
 * Topics sort by
   * "Last updated" -> "active"
   * Add "New Top"
 * Follow/favorite/save/subscribe
   * The old local "follow"
     * Rename to favorite (inspired by Reddit)